mattarbore/mattarbore.github.io/index.md

 Detail-oriented IT professional with hands-on experience in software development, data processing automation and SQL database management.
 Skilled in managing SQL Server databases, working in Windows/Linux environments, and applying information security principles.
 Proven ability to create custom Python scripts that streamline workflows and improve reporting accuracy.

--Project 1
+- Project 1
--Project 2
+- Project 2
--Project 3
+- Project 3